frconor-ebook/meditations/_posts/2025-03-21-the-annunciation.md

 All these truths of our faith---very clear, very true, very ancient.

-"In the expression 'handmaid of the Lord' one can sense Mary\'s complete awareness of being a creature of God."

-He says, "The word 'handmaid', near the end of the Annunciation dialogue, is inscribed throughout the whole history of the Mother and the Son.
-In fact, this Son, who is the true and consubstantial 'Son of the Most High', will often say of himself, especially at the culminating moment of his mission: 'The Son of Man came not to be served, but to serve'" (Mark 10:45).
+"In the expression 'handmaid of the Lord,' one can sense Mary\'s complete awareness of being a creature of God.
+The word 'handmaid,' near the end of the Annunciation dialogue, is inscribed throughout the whole history of the Mother and the Son.
+In fact, this Son, who is the true and consubstantial 'Son of the Most High,' will often say of himself, especially at the culminating moment of his mission: 'The Son of Man came not to be served, but to serve'" (Mark 10:45).

 This moment of the Incarnation and the Annunciation is the starting point of our divinization.
-We\'re not mere passive bystanders at the Incarnation, but rather, by becoming "partakers of His divine nature" (2 Pet.
+We\'re not mere passive bystanders at the Incarnation, but rather, by becoming "partakers of his divine nature" (2 Pet.
 1:4), we may work with Christ to rebuild the world for the glory of the Father.

 Some spiritual writers have liked to say that Mary is "like the dawn."
 She heralds the coming of the "Sun of Justice" (Mal.
 4:2).
 She did not just receive the light of God, but she received God Himself, and that\'s why she shines so much.
 She gave birth to the Light.